-How To Study For NMLS Exam And Pass It The First Time

-How To Study For NMLS Exam And Pass It The First Time Was Written By Bob Vogel
+This Article Is About How To Study For NMLS Exam And Pass It The First Time

 How To Study For NMLS Exam And Pass It The First Time: Taking My Required 20 Hour Class

 In case you didn’t read my earlier blogs, I took the 2-week online course given through Mortgage Educators.
-This is a self-paced class where you are responsible for getting all the contect viewed and completed in a 14 day period.
-This is set-up into 10 chapters of which there are anywhere from 14-20 5-minute videos that you watch and follow along on power point slides supplied to you in PDF form.
-After every 6-10 videos there is a small quiz and every chapter has a homework assignment that consists of going on a message board to answer a fe essay questions that has to do with the topics you just covered.
+This is a self-paced class where you are responsible for getting all the content viewed and completed in a 14 day period.
+This is set-up into 10 chapters of which there are anywhere from 14-20 5-minute videos that you watch and follow along on PowerPoint slides supplied to you in PDF form.
+After every 6-10 videos, there is a small quiz.
+Every chapter has a homework assignment that consists of going on a message board to answer a few essay questions that have to do with the topics you just covered.
 There wasn’t much stress to get this done as you only have to average 1-2 hours per day.
 The one downfall I can see with this class is that there is so much data to go over that they can’t possibly cover everything that you need to prepare for the test.
-All in all, it was an economical class if you are self-motivated, however, if you are better in a classroom setting, this might not be the best option for you.
+All in all, it was an economical class if you are self-motivated.
+However, if you are better in a classroom setting, this might not be the best option for you.
 I found myself opening the laptop every night before bed to get this done.

 How To Study For NMLS Exam And Pass It The First Time: Studying For The Exam

 The other good thing about my Mortgage Educators course is it came with over 900 study questions with UST components in quiz form that you could do as many times as possible.